mrslapper/my_stuff/README.md

 my_stuff
 ========

-Here exists projects, whitch I participated as the sole developer.
+Here exists projects, which I participated as the sole developer.